SgiobairOg/wss-wp-theme-customizable-demo/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

 ## I can't see my site when I go to http://192.168.10.33.
 If the HTTP status code of the error begins with a **4** (e.g. 404), then you need to make sure that vagrant is running.
-Try running `vagrat up`.
+Try running `vagrant up`.

 If the HTTP status code of the error beings with a **5** (e.g. 500), then there is either something wrong with your theme or with one of the plugins.
 Follow these instructions:
 1. Deactivate your theme.
 If the problem goes away, then there is something wrong with your theme.
 Troubleshoot your theme.
 If the problem persists, then it is most likely a plugin issue.
 Continue to the next step.